Technologicat/unpythonic/doc/features.md

 **CAUTION**: The `isoftype` function is one big hack.
 In Python 3.6 through 3.9, there is no consistent way to handle a type specification at run time.
 We must access some private attributes of the ``typing`` meta-utilities, because that seems to be the only way to get what we need to do this.

-For a similar tool for run-time type-checking, see also the [`typeguard`](https://github.com/agronholm/typeguard) library.
+If you need a run-time type checker, but not the other features of `unpythonic`, see the [`typeguard`](https://github.com/agronholm/typeguard) library.

 ## Exception tools